 Visit the Treasury of the Athenians, the Temple of Apollo and the Museum containing such masterpieces of Ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.
 Depart for Kalambaka, a small town situated at the foot of the astonishing complex of Meteora, gigantic rocks.
 Dinner and overnight.

 Visit the Meteora: perched on top of huge rocks, which seem to be suspended in mid-air, stand ageless Monasteries, where you can see exquisite specimens of Byzantine art.
 Depart from Kalambaka, drive through the striking plain of Thessaly and the Valley of Tempi, and admire the gigantic figure of Mount Olympos, the highest mountain in Greece and home of the 12 Gods in Greek Mythology.
 Arrive at Thessaloniki, the second largest and the most vibrant city in Greece.
 (Dinner and overnight)

 Day 6: THESSALONIKI – VERGINA

 Depart in the morning for a unique approach to historical Macedonia.
 First stop at picturesque Edessa where we see the town’s famous landmark, the Waterfalls.
 Then proceed to Naoussa, to a site of exceptional beauty and importance: Aristotle’s School, the picturesque site where the great philosopher taught ‘the doctrines of morals and politics’ to Alexander the Great and the Macedonian youth.
 Then drive to Vergina (ancient Aigai), to live the experience of a visit to the unique Museum, created in the Great Tumulus covering the royal tombs of Macedonia.
 See the astonishing findings from the tomb of King Phillip II, Alexander’s father, and feel the thrill of the greatest discovery of the 20th century.
-In only a few miles away is Veria (Biblical Beroea) to visit Saint Paul’s Bema, and then stroll through the old Jewish neighborhood and the colorful market area.
+In only a few miles away is Veria (Biblical Beroea) to visit Saint Paul’s Bema, and then stroll through the old Jewish neighbourhood and the colourful market area.
 A walk in a city where past is present and around.
 Return to Thessaloniki.
 (Dinner and overnight)